Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/ref_files/EDT_2022.2_PACKAGE/ug1305-embedded-design-tutorial/Readme.txt

  |	  Contains files to build Vivado project for PL AXI GPIO and PL AXI UART application
  |	  \Readme
  |   	  Contains steps to build Vivado project
+ |-- \vpk180
+ |	\ready_to_test
+ |		\qspi_images
+ |			\linux
+ |				 Contains binaries for the linux application to toggle GPIO
+ |
+ |			\standalone
+ |				\cips
+ |					\apu
+ |						Contains binaries for the baremetal APU application
+ |					\rpu
+ |						Contains binaries for the baremetal RPU application
+ |				\cips_noc
+ |					\apu
+ |						Contains binaries for the baremetal APU application
+ |					\rpu
+ |						Contains binaries for the baremetal RPU application
+ |			\freertos
+ |				Contains bif file and binaries for freertos GPIO application.
+ |		\ospi_images
+ |			\linux
+ |				 Contains binaries for the linux application to toggle GPIO
+ |		\emmc_images
+ |			\linux
+ |				 Contains binaries for the linux application to toggle GPIO
+ |-- \pl
+ |	\pl_gpio_uart
+ |	  Contains files to build Vivado project for PL AXI GPIO and PL AXI UART application
+ |	  \Readme
+ |   	  Contains steps to build Vivado project
  |-- \Readme
- |	Contains description of EDT package files.

 3. INSTALLATION AND OPERATING INSTRUCTIONS

 Hardware project creation and device image generation
-	- Set vivado tool version to 2022.2
+	- Set vivado tool version to 2021.2
 	- Open Vivado tool
         - Browse to ug1305-embedded-design-tutorial folder.
 Go to the pl folder.Go to pl_helloworld/pl_gpio_uart folder.
 	- In the Tcl Console, type the following command
 			/> source ./scripts/create_project.tcl
-	- Vivado® tool will open the design, loads the block diagram, and adds the required top file and XDC file to the project
+	- Vivadoï¿½ tool will open the design, loads the block diagram, and adds the required top file and XDC file to the project
 	- In the Flow Navigator pane on the left-hand side under Program and Debug, click Generate Device Image.

 4. SUPPORT